daptin/daptin/README.md

 ## How can you use GoMS

+Goms uses a SQL database and works are a very high level framework/management system.

+Goms asks you to define your domain entities plus along with their relations in the way you want to organise them, and provide you a complete dashboard with following

+- a responsive dashboard, tested on desktop browsers and mobile browsers
+- A status tracking system

 GoMS is a platform which can be customised using Schema files, which describe your requirements and processes.

 ## Tech Goals